Aizistral-Studios/ForgeWorkspaceSetup/README.md

 # Forge Workspace Setup: Grimmix 1.7.10

 Basic setup for Forge-based mod development workspace, but for mod that depends on Grimoire.
-Besides all advatages of standalone 1.7.10 setup, which you can familiarize yourself with [here](https://github.com/CrucibleMC/ForgeWorkspaceSetup#readme), this setup includes:
+Besides all advantages of standalone 1.7.10 setup, which you can familiarize yourself with [here](https://github.com/CrucibleMC/ForgeWorkspaceSetup#readme), this setup includes:

 ## Building Features: